-Dependent on your chosen programme you will complete one of the following routes:
+To complete the Programme you will complete one of the following routes:

-Route 1 - Enrol for the CakeFlix Master programmes in order, Foundation, Intermediate, Advanced.
-Each Programme contains 8 modules, which can be taken in any order but must be achieved within 2 years.
+Route 1 - Enrol for the CakeFlix Master programme of your choice which consists of 8 modules.
+These modules can be taken in any order but must be achieved within 2 years.

-Route 2 - Choose to take individual modules rather than the full programme, these can be built overtime into the full certificate (must be completed within 2 years).
-You will also be certificated for each individual module as you achieve.
-Note that each Programme must be completed in order, Foundation, Intermediate, Advanced.
-Someone completing all the Intermediate or Advanced individual modules, without the previous Programme level, can not be awarded the Programme level Master certificate, without completing the previous Programme level.
-However, RPL can be applied and will be considered on a case by case basis.
+Route 2 - Choose to take individual modules rather than the full programme, these can be built over time into the full certificate (must be completed within 2 years).
+You will also be certificated for each individual module at the accredited level of learning.